-Darin Atwater, narrator
+Darin Atwater, guest composer

 Darin Atwater – critically acclaimed composer, conductor, pianist, producer, entrepreneur, educator and arts advocate - has been a major force in music for three decades.